-My patients often ask how to go about getting back into working out is simply showing up to the gym.
+The most difficult part of getting back into working out is simply showing up to the gym.
 Start by planning a simple half hour into your daily schedule for physical fitness.
-If all that means is using that time to go on a walk, by all means, please walk.
+If all that means is using that time to go on a walk, then please walk.
 Do not violate that time.

-When I travel to national parks and the other visitors never see anything that can’t be seen from their car, it is sad.
+When I travel to national parks and the other visitors don't get out of their car, it is sad.
 There is a whole great big world out there that is only accessible by foot or bike.
 Seeing those things have been magical moments of my life.
 If you aren’t able to walk, bike, hike, your world can get very limited.